SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 ## Updating Firmware

-Place the `snt_firmware_verJB6.4.bin` file into the root directory of your SD card.
+Place the firmware file `snt_firmware_verJB6.4.bin` into the root directory of your SD card.
 Be sure the card is formatted as [FAT32](https://en.wikipedia.org/wiki/FAT32) and that there is only one firmware file in the root directory.

 ## Organizing ROMs

 Create a folder called `SNES` at the root of your SD card.
-Drop all your subfolders and folders of ROMs in here.
+Drop all your folders and subfolders of ROMs in here.
 The system will default to here, but if `/SNES/` does not exist, it will then default to the root directory of the SD card.
 There is a limit to how many files can be in each directory which varies by the length of the filenames.
 This equates to around 300-500 files depending on the length of the filenames.

 ## Running ROMs